mdancho84/mdancho84.github.io/_posts/2018-10-08-python-and-r.md

 <img src="/assets/2018-10-08-python-and-r/python_r_strengths.png" class="img-rounded pull-right" alt="Key Strengths, R and Python" style="width:50%;margin-left:20px"/>

 Both __R and Python__ are powerful languages.
-Much of the talk about R versus Python pits these languages as competitors when actually they are allies.
+Much of the talk about R vs Python pits these languages as competitors when actually they are allies.
 We've discussed and put to use this idea of __leveraging the strengths of each language in a harmony__.

 When data science teams go beyond being "R Shops" and "Python Shops", and start thinking in terms of being __"High Performance Data Science Teams"__, they begin a transition that improves efficiency, productivity, and capability.
 The challenge is learning multiple languages.
 But here's the secret - __it's not that difficult with _Business Science University_.__